Tier System¶

 Tier 3: Network Logistics¶

-Characteristics: - Request/provider model - Global pathfinding - Autocrafting integration - End-game progression
+Characteristics: - Request/provider model — items are pulled on demand, not pushed blindly - Global A* pathfinding across the full network - Autocrafting integration - End-game progression

 Design Philosophy¶

-Each tier builds on the previous: - Tier 1 provides physical connectivity - Tier 2 adds intelligent routing - Tier 3 will add abstract logistics
+Each tier builds on the previous: - Tier 1 provides physical connectivity - Tier 2 adds intelligent routing - Tier 3 adds abstract logistics — and at its advanced end, modular composition via chassis pipes

-All tiers work together - you'll use pipes from all tiers in complex networks.
+All tiers work together — you'll use pipes from all tiers in a mature network.

 See Also¶